Ndevu12/Ndevu12/README.md

 ### Welcome to My Profile.

-I'm Ndevu, a tech enthusiast passionate about tackling challenging problems and advancing technological innovations.
+I'm Jean Paul Elisa NIYOKWIZERWA, a tech enthusiast passionate about tackling challenging problems and advancing technological innovations.
 I have a strong interest in software engineering and web development.

 ### Skills and Passions